scrumpygeo/flask-blog/localNotes.md

 ```

 3. create new folder in templates called errors and 3 files in it for each error code, eg 403.html etc

+4. register this with the application in the init.py file.